owncloud/docs-client-desktop/README.md

 The Desktop Client documentation is not built independently.
 Instead, it is built together with the [server documentation](https://github.com/owncloud/docs/).
 However, you can build a local copy of the desktop client documentation to preview changes you are making.

-Whenever a Pull Request of this repo gets merged, it automaticaly triggers a full docs build.
+Whenever a Pull Request of this repo gets merged, it automatically triggers a full docs build.

 ## General Notes

 To make life easier, most of the content written in [docs](https://github.com/owncloud/docs#readme) applies also here.
 For ease of reading, the most important steps are documented here too.
 For more information see the link provided.
-Only few topics of this repo are unique like the branching.
+Only a few topics of this repo are unique like the branching.

 ## Prepare Your Environment